 To ensure the safety of all students, we ask that you enter and leave through reception and to register in the visitors' book.
+Visitors are permitted in the main Common Room and in the Dining Room.

 Visitors are not permitted to enter student bedrooms/common rooms/units other than on approved dates and times - usually at the start and end of each term.